JUSTICE SOCIETY OF AMERICA

 Sandman Mystery Theatre #21-24 (Dec.
 1994–Mar.
 1995)

 Rex "Tick Tock" Tyler develops Miraclo, a wonder drug that gives him super-powers for an hour at a time.
 He takes out an ad offering his services to those in need as "The Man of the Hour."
 He will later call himself Hourman.
-NOTES: Hourman's debut was retold in Secret Origins #16, which asserted that Rex discovered Miraclo in December 1939—after the debuts of Hawkman and the Spectre.
+NOTES: Hourman's debut was retold in Secret Origins #16, which asserted that Rex discovered Miraclo in December 1939after the debuts of Hawkman and the Spectre.
 This changed with the publication of Sandman Mystery Theatre #29-32 (see below).
 In his initial appearances, his name was hyphenated: Hour-Man.
-Adventure Comics #48 was reprinted in Justice League of America #96 (1971).

 Adventure Comics #48 (Mar.
 1940), Secret Origins #16 (July 1987)

 7–9 December 1938: The Crimson Avenger clashes with agents of the Dark Cross and captures a prototype of a Bundist secret weapon: a gas gun firing cartridges of knockout gas.
 "The Crimson" eventually discovers that their leader is really his godfather, Winston Smythe, who had faked his own death to pursue his criminal activities.
 Smythe is apparently killed for real by his own bomb, and the Crimson keeps the gas gun as his own signature weapon.
-NOTES: Roy and Dann Thomas wrote mini-series and the Crimson’s origin in Secret Origins #5, but Smythe’s relation to Lee Travis differs between them: godfather or uncle in the former and grandfather in the latter.
-Both Who’s Who Update ’88 #1 (Aug.
+NOTES: Smythe’s relation to Lee Travis differs between this mini-series and the Avenger’s origin in Secret Origins #5 (godfather, uncle, grandfather).
+Who’s Who Update ’88 #1 (Aug.
 1988) and Golden Age Secret Files & Origins #1 (Feb.
-2001) list Smythe as his’s godfather.
+2001) name Smythe as his’s godfather.

 Crimson Avenger #1–4 (June–Sept.
 1988)